sambacha/openevm/The-EVM-Calling-Conventions.md

 ## Procedure of a subroutine call
 To illustrate the procedure for a subroutine call, we need to do the following to save the context of current function execution:
 1. calculate the current frame size.
 The frame size should be the size sum of: a) slots occupied by frame objects, b) slots occupied by spilled variables, and c) one more slot for storing current frame pointer. let's assume the frame size is calculated to be `%frame_size`.
-2. save existing frame pointer.
-The frame pointer resides at `0x40`.
 3. bump the frame pointer to: `$fp = $fp + %frame_size`.
 After that, we can easily restore the old frame pointer by looking at location `$fp - 32`.
 4. push all subroutine arguments in order on to stack.
 5. push return address onto stack.
+(At this moment, the return address is `PC + 6`).
 6. push the beginning address of subroutine and jump.

 Right before we return from a subroutine, the stack should be empty and the return address should be at the top of the stack.
 When returning from a subroutine call, we should do the following: